- The Structures of Congress

 While the House can vote to impeach, the Senate has “the sole power to try all Impeachments.”
 This is akin to a trial where witnesses are called, evidence is introduced and the Chief Justice of the United States Supreme Court acts as the judge.
 After the trial, senators vote on whether the person should be impeached or not.
 Following an affirmative vote, the impeached person is removed from office.
 “Judgement in Case of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any Office of honor, Trust or Profit…” The House has voted three times to impeach a sitting president; but at the senate trial, the Senators voted not to “impeach” (remove from office) the then president.
 As a result, Presidents Andrew Johnson (1865-1869), Bill Clinton (1993-2001) and Donald Trump (2017-2021) all remained in office.
 President Richard Nixon (1969-1973) was being tried and would likely have been impeached by the U.S. Senate, but he resigned before that could happen.

 The Senate has the power to confirm Presidential appointees.
 This gives this body significant influence over the selection of federal judges and other executive officials including the Secretary of State and the CIA Director.
 Republicans were able to block Democratic President Barack Obama’s nominee Merrick Garland to the Supreme Court because they controlled the Senate during the final year of Obama’s administration.
+After President Trump took office in 2017, the GOP changed the rules regarding number of votes required to confirm a Supreme Court judge from 60 senators to a simple majority of 51 votes to confirm President Trump’s nominee Justice Neil Gorsuch.

 In principle, Congress is empowered to declare war.
 However, as you will see in later chapters on U.S. Foreign Policy, the power to declare war has largely been abdicated to the executive branch.
 Despite participating in conflicts across the globe, the United States Congress has not officially declared war since World War II after the attack on Pearl Harbor.